 I like that this product is packaged in cardboard so the packaging can be composted once the powder has been used.
 This is the only product on the list that is sold in sustainable, plastic-free packaging.
 Ultimately it’s a great non toxic, sustainably packaged dishwasher detergent.

-- SPOT-FREE DISHES - Our natural, ultra-concentrated dishwasher gel powers through stubborn stains and...
+- GREASE-KICKING FORMULA - This ultra-concentrated dishwasher soap powers through stubborn stains and...

 Better Life detergent is made from plant and mineral materials like coconut and corn.
 This formula is phosphate-free, bleach-free, fragrance-free, dye-free, and preservative-free.
 I love that each ingredient is clearly denoted along with the source and purpose.